Steve Mizerak

-Stephen Mizerak Jr. (October 12, 1944 – May 29, 2006), better known as Steve Mizerak, was an American pool player, who was born in Perth Amboy, New Jersey.
-Mizerak is considered one of the best straight pool players of all time, dominant in the game during the 1970s, winning over 70 tournament in his career.
+Stephen Mizerak Jr. (October 12, 1944 – May 29, 2006) was an American pool player, who was born in Perth Amboy, New Jersey.
+Mizerak is considered one of the best straight pool players of all time, dominant in the game during the 1970s, winning over 70 tournaments during his career.
 Mizerak won the World Straight Pool Championship twice, including a record 4 consecutive BCA U.S. Open Straight Pool Championship titles.
 Nicknamed "The Miz", he had a high run of 421 balls.

 Career

 Mizerak, a lefty, began playing pool under the guidance of his father, who for many years had been the New Jersey State Champion.
 Mizerak's father opened a pool hall in Metuchen.
 There, Mizerak played billiards for the first time at the age of 4.
 At the age of 5, Mizerak trained for hours every day before doing his first exhibitions at the age of 6.
 By the age of 11 he had already run 50 balls at straight pool, and 100 by the age of 13.
 At 15 he won the Perth Amboy City Championship.
 The next year he was refused entry into that event; they said he was too good.
 Numerous observers and players predicted a golden future for Mizerak, and he was already being compared to Willie Mosconi.

 In 1965 when Mizerak was 20 years old he qualified for the World Straight Pool Championship, where he shocked the pool world by defeating top players like Irving Crane, Luther Lassiter, and Joe Balsis.
 The 1960s saw a decline for the World Straight Pool Championship, as the era of the Hustlers in the Johnston City Championship was growing.
 By this point in his life Mizerak decided it would not be possible to earn a living playing pool full time and went on to attend Athens College in Athens, Alabama.

 After some time at Saint Ambrose University in Davenport, Iowa, Mizerak graduated from Athens College with a degree in education, history, and psychology in 1967.
-He then took a position as a history and geography teacher at a secondary school in Perth Amboy, New Jersey were he taught for 13 years.
+He then took a position as a history and geography teacher at a secondary school in Perth Amboy, New Jersey where he taught for 13 years.

 Mizerak became famous outside of pool circles after appearing in a humorous commercial for Miller Lite beer in 1978, in which he executed three complicated shots (which took more than 100 "takes"), then proclaimed that you can "really work up a thirst, even when you're just showing off."
 Due to his fame as a result of this commercial, in 1980 Mizerak quit his job as a teacher to further promote Miller Lite in billiards demonstrations at trade shows while continuing on the tournament circuit.
 He did another dozen or so Miller Lite ads over the next decade.